-We offer the Family Float which is great for small children (5+) and grandma and grandpa, or those just looking for a relaxing time floating down the river.
+We offer the Salida Valley trip which is great for small children (5+) and grandma and grandpa, or those just looking for a relaxing time floating down the river through the town of Salida.
 Some small Class II rapids will be encountered to get the kids splashed.

-We offer full day and half day trips at all levels.
+We offer half day, full day, overnight, and multi-day trips at all levels.

 We recommend a Class III trip for most beginners and those that have never been before.